 However lightly these little instruments may be thought of by many persons, the immortal Handel did not disdain to use them, and that too in the most conspicuous and effective manner.

 Nothing can be more like the singing of birds than the flageolet part in “Hush! ye pretty warbling Choir,” and “Oh ruddier than the Cheery.”
-Dr. Cooke’s beautiful glee of “Hark! the Lark at Heaven’s gate sings,” had also a very characteristic accompaniment for the flageolet* [* D. Corri introduced the F flageolet with excellent effect in a song in the opera of the Cabinet.]; and since quadrilles have become fashionable in this country, their votaries well know the value of the flageolet, which, in fact, is considered the principal instrument in the orchestra!
+Dr. Cooke’s beautiful glee of “Hark! the Lark at Heaven’s gate sings,” had also a very characteristic accompaniment for the flageolet*; and since quadrilles have become fashionable in this country, their votaries well know the value of the flageolet, which, in fact, is considered the principal instrument in the orchestra!

 The flageolet used to play Handel’s music is an English one, with seven holes in front and one at the back, the lowest note is, in written music, F♮ in the first space, but the actual pitch is an octave higher, and the compass two octaves, and the best keys C, F, and B♭; to produce all notes above G the back hole must be half stopped with the thumb of the left hand, which is inconvenient in rapid passages.
 The flageolet used in quadrille playing is a French one, having four holes in front and two at the back, with keys to produce the chromatic scale; the lowest note is A in the second space, (the actual pitch an octave higher,) and the compass about two octaves; the best keys, G, D, A, and E♮—but expert performers can play in any key almost; on this, as well as on the English flageolet, the upper back hole must be half stopped to produce the high notes.